derat/yambs/sources/online/bandcamp/testdata/README.md

 # Bandcamp testdata

-This data contains mirrored [Bandcamp] album pages for use in unit tests.
+This directory contains mirrored [Bandcamp] album pages for use in unit tests.

 The pages' original public URLs can be derived by prepending `https://`, replacing underscores with slashes, and removing the trailing `.html`.